unparalleled-js/docs-1/workbot-for-teams/workbot-latebinding.md

 When this feature is enabled, Workbot recipes will request individual users to authenticate (i.e. login) to the app, from Teams, before carrying out the app action(s).

 ![personal-connection-flow-1](/assets/images/workbot-for-teams/teams-flow-1.png)
 *Prompt to connect in Teams.
-Clicking Login will open a browser tab for you to authenticate*
+Clicking Login will open a browser tab for you to authorize the connection*

 ![personal-connection-flow-2](/assets/images/workbot-for-teams/teams-flow-2.png)
-*Authentication*
+*Authorization*

 ![personal-connection-flow-3](/assets/images/workbot-for-teams/teams-flow-3.png)
 *Successfully connected*